Here are some of the questions we are often asked by practitioners who are new to haemodynamic monitoring using Deltex’s Oesophageal Doppler system.

 Can ODM be used in awake patients?

-The I2n range of probes are designed to be placed in unconscious patients (both anaesthetized and sedated) and then left in position after they wake up, providing the option to conduct post-operative fluid optimization.
+I2n probes are designed to be placed in unconscious patients (both anaesthetized and sedated) and then left in position after they wake up, providing the option to conduct postoperative fluid optimisation.
 Experienced users also find these probes are well tolerated by fully conscious or lightly sedated patients.
 However, patients who are likely to attempt to dislodge other invasive devices, may also try to remove the ODM probe.
+Deltex now offers haemodynamic monitoring tools for all clinical settings, including Pulse Pressure Waveform Analysis (PPWA) and High Definition Impedance Cardiography (HD-ICG) .
+For our matrix of which methodology suits which patient, click here.

 Can ODM be used at the same time as… ?